 But change can be a scary thing.
 Here’s how you can break down those psychological barriers to change.

 Welcome to Throwback Thursday, where we take a look at a past Agile Lifestyle feature that’s still as timely and relevant as ever.
 This article has been completely updated with the latest research and information.

 Change is the one constant in the universe.
 It happens in your personal life and it happens in your career.
 It can happen by choice, and it can also happen without your permission or input.

 There’s no question that a view of life that emphasizes change can leave you feeling rudderless.
 But once you understand its essential truth, you can begin to equip yourself with the necessary tools to ride the waves of change.

 I call these set of tools, principles, and values “agile” but not everyone would agree with that, and that’s okay.
 Whatever you call it, you must recognize that adaptability is the most important character trait to have moving forward.

 As we speak, in a garage or basement somewhere, two people are creating the next Microsoft or Apple or Facebook.
 And what they create will topple the current order and disrupt the status quo.

 What will that technology do to your industry?
 Your personal life?
 Your career?

-I can’t answer those questions because it hasn’t happened yet.
-But knowing that they will happen, I can prepare myself to adapt.
+We can’t answer these questions because it hasn’t happened yet.
+But knowing that they will happen, we can prepare ourselves to adapt.

-But first, I have to knock down the psychological barriers to change.
+But first, we have to knock down the psychological barriers to change.